THE SATOR SQUARE

 Or, maybe better still, the Alpha and Omega can be placed within the arms of the cross, to represent a Greek chi (Χ) for Christos superimposed upon the cross.

-Now this discovery shows that the SATOR square is an early Christian device.
+Now this discovery, of course, makes it even clearer that the SATOR square is an early Christian device.
 And it shows several things about what its maker believed.

 PATER NOSTER, ‘Our Father’, is the Latin opening of the prayer that Jesus taught his disciples in Matthew 6:9–13 and Luke 11:2–4.
 In English, we call it ‘the Lord’s prayer’.
 But in most languages it is known simply by its opening words.
 The French call it the Notre père and the Germans, the Vater unser.
 In the same way, the Latin church called it the Paternoster.
 So this one word, PATERNOSTER, elicits the entire prayer.
 And that prayer is a summary, a manual, a vademecum, for the Christian faith.